Helbling-Technik/HelMoRo/docs/hardware/bill_of_materials.md

 The bill of materials contains all components of HelMoRo.
-Use the model-browser in the widget to search for a specific part by part number. *Tip: Copy the document number into the model-browser search bar.*
+Use the model-browser in the widget to search for a specific part number ([naming convention](../cad#naming-convention)). *Tip: Copy the part number into the model-browser search bar.*

 <iframe src="https://helbling1.autodesk360.com/shares/public/SHd38bfQT1fb47330c99885750fe7d15459b?mode=embed" width="1024" height="768" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>